 M1 Finance Retirement Accounts

 M1 Finance offers traditional, Roth, rollover, and SEP IRAs.
 IRAs require a minimum initial investment of $500.
-If you need to do a rollover, either from a 401(k) plan or 403(b) plan or from an external IRA, M1 Finance offers a concierge service with advisors who will handle the entire process for you.
+If you need to do a rollover, either from a 401(k) plan or 403(b) plan or from an external IRA, M1 Finance does have a Customer Success team that can help you with the process.

 SEP IRAs are commonly used by small businesses to provide for retirement plans both for the business owner and employees of the business.
 However, SEP IRAs with M1 Finance are only for the business owner.
 The platform cannot accommodate participation by employees of the business.

 You can open an account with M1 Finance with no money whatsoever, but you will need at least $100 in the account to begin investing.